 We decided to combine two of our favorite things into something that would complement & compound the beneficial properties into an amazing homeopathic powerhouse.
 Our proprietary full-extract medicinal mushroom tinctures of Chaga, Reishi, Lion's Mane & Maitake are blended with raw local, seasonal honey in both creamed & regular form.
 It's delicious in warm tea, on food or alone, and for best results, should be taken daily.

-Check out our offerings in our Mercantile, at Colony Urban Farm store, Wine Merchants bistro, and the Asheville Bee Charmer.
-We also join Cobblestone Farmer's Market each Wednesday & Saturday.
+Check out our offerings in our Mercantile, at Let It Grow Produce, Sunnyside Mercantile, Colony Urban Farm store, Wine Merchants bistro, Sir Winston Wine Loft and the Asheville Bee Charmer.
+We also join Cobblestone Farmer's Market, Winston Junction Farmer’s Market and Davidson Farmer’s Market each & Saturday.
 We look forward to seeing you!

 Note: While studies of medicinal mushrooms are more than promising across the world and in the US, the FDA has not evaluated these statements and are not intended to cure, treat or prevent any disease.
 We always recommend that you evaluate use with your health care professional to ensure best results.